ietf-wg-sidrops/charter/sidrops-charter-02.md

-## SIDROps Charter
+## SIDROPS Charter

-The global deployment of Secure Inter-Domain Routing (SIDR), consisting of Resource Public Key Infrastructure (RPKI), Origin Validation of
-BGP announcements, and BGPsec, is still underway, creating an Internet Routing System consisting of SIDR-aware and non-SIDR-aware networks.
+The global deployment of Secure Inter-Domain Routing (SIDR), consisting of Resource Public Key Infrastructure (RPKI), Origin Validation of BGP announcements, and BGPsec, is still underway, creating an Internet Routing System consisting of SIDR-aware and non-SIDR-aware networks.
 This deployment must be properly handled to avoid the division of the Internet into separate networks.
 SIDR Operations Working Group (SIDROPS WG) is responsible for continuing the development of SIDR technology, encouraging its deployment, while ensuring as secure of a global routing system as possible, during the transition.

 The SIDROPS WG is focused on deployment and operational issues, their mitigations, and experiences with SIDR technologies that are part of the global routing system, as well as the repositories and Certification Authority (CA) systems that form part of the SIDR architecture.

 SIDROPS develops guidelines for the operation of SIDR-aware networks and provides operational guidance on how to deploy and operate SIDR technologies in existing and new networks.
-It also develops protocols and protocol extensions to improve operational efficiency and security of SIDR such as Autonomous System Provider Authorization (ASPA) and reliable cache synchronization mechanims.
+It also develops protocols and protocol extensions to improve operational efficiency and security of SIDR such as Autonomous System Provider Authorization (ASPA) and reliable cache synchronization mechanisms.
 The WG is also responsible for the maintenance of RPKI to Router protocol.

 In the space of SIDROPS, the term operators will encompass a range of operational experience: CA Operators, Regional/National and Local Internet Registries, Relying Party software developers as well as the research/measurement community all have relevant operational experience or insight that SIDROPS will consider in its work.

 The goals of SIDROPS WG are to: